benkuper/Chataigne/README.md

   ```
   git clone --branch=develop-local http://github.com/benkuper/JUCE
   ```
-  - In the *JUCE/extras/Projucer/Builds* folder, choose the folder depending on you system, open the solution with your IDE or make in linux.
+  - In the *JUCE/extras/Projucer/Builds* folder, choose the folder depending on you system, open the solution with your IDE and compile it or make in linux.
 You can then open the new Projucer app that you just built.

   - Clone Chataigne with --recursive options to integrate organicUI and timeline modules
   ```